Confused About Process Stability vs Process Capability?

 QI Macros can do BOTH at the Same Time!

-Analyze Stability and Capability using QI Macros:
+Create a Capability Suite using QI Macros:

-Go Deeper: Many people confuse control limits on control charts with specification limits used on histograms.
-Control limits are calculated from your data and are used to evaluate the stability of a process; spec limits are provided by your customers and are used evaluate the capability of a process.
+- Control limits are calculated from your data and are used to evaluate the stability of a process.

 Analyzing Stability